 Gamma Knife radiosurgery doesn’t involve actual surgery, nor is the Gamma Knife an actual knife.
 This procedure uses beams of highly focused gamma rays to treat small- to medium-sized lesions, usually in the brain.

-Laminectomy is a type of surgery in which a physician removes part or all of the vertebral bone to relieve compression of the spinal cord or the nerve roots that may be caused by injury, herniated disk, spinal stenosis, or tumors.
-A laminectomy is considered only after medical treatments have proven to be ineffective.
+Laminectomy is a type of surgery in which a physician removes part or all of a vertebra to ease compression of the spinal cord or the nerve roots that may be caused by injury, herniated disk, spinal stenosis, or tumors.

 A lumbar puncture is also known as a spinal tap.
 The most common reason for a lumbar puncture is to remove a small amount of cerebrospinal fluid to help diagnose various disorders, such as meningitis or encephalitis.

 A myelogram is used to evaluate abnormalities of the spinal canal, including the spinal cord, nerve roots, and other tissues.

 X-rays of the Skull Podcast

 Your doctor may order an X-ray of the skull to diagnose a fracture of a skull bone, a pituitary tumor, or certain metabolic and endocrine disorders that cause bone defects of the skull.

 X-rays of the Spine, Neck, or Back Podcast

 An X-ray of the spine, neck, or back can help diagnose a range of problems, from back or neck pain to abnormalities in the alignment of the spine, such as kyphosis or scoliosis.